metal-stack/docs/docs/src/installation/deployment.md

   - Deploying the postgres database for the masterdata-api (wrapped in a backup-restore-sidecar)
   - Applying the metal control plane helm chart

-### An ingress-controller
+### Setup an ingress-controller

 As a next step you have to add a task for deploying an ingress-controller into your cluster. [nginx-ingress](https://kubernetes.github.io/ingress-nginx/) is what we use.
 If you want to use another ingress-controller, you need to parametrize the metal roles carefully.
-When you just use nginx-ingress, make sure to also deploy it to the default namespace ingress-nginx.
+When you just use ingress-nginx, make sure to also deploy it to the default namespace ingress-nginx.

 This is how your `roles/ingress-controller/tasks/main.yaml` could look like: